Transport Planning & Optimisation

 - Transport is perceived as being too expensive

-- Expertise; the management of a transport operation and fleet is their forte
+- Expertise: the management of a transport operation and fleet is the contractor’s forte

-- Utilisation; 3rd party making better use of their fleet will be more economic
+- Utilisation; a 3rd party making better use of their fleet will be more economic

-- Greater coverage; say with a 3rd party pallet carrier delivering longer distances leaving local deliveries with the in-house fleet.
+- Greater coverage; with a 3rd party pallet or parcel carrier delivering longer distances leaving local deliveries with the in-house fleet.